-Its storm season in Texas, again.
-And here in Texas, we experience just about every known weather catastrophe.
+It is storm season in Texas, again.
+We experience just about every known weather catastrophe known to man short of major earthquakes (crosses fingers).
 We’ve been through dust storms, flooding, hail storms, hurricanes, ice storms, tornadoes, and wildfires, and I’m here to tell ya that was one hell of a week.

 You may not know when a catastrophe is going to strike but there are two things you can count on when it does: